CharlieDigital/vue3-pinia-quasar-ts/README.md

-# Vue3, Vite, Pinia (Vuex 5), Vue Router 4, Quasar, TypeScript Starter Template
+# Vue3, Vite, Pinia, Vue Router, Quasar, TypeScript Starter Template

 This repo contains a starter template that connects the following pieces: